Shadow the Hedgehog (game)

 Once all ten endings are unlocked, a true, canon final ending is unlocked.

-- The Last Story: Shadow has obtained all seven Chaos Emeralds; but all of his commanders (Sonic, his friends, Eggman and Black Doom) demand he give them the chaos emeralds.
-Black Doom reveals that Shadow's creator, Gerald Robotnik, was in development of Shadow the Hedgehog -- the Ultimate Life Form.
-But he needed an energy source, so he made the decision to use Black Doom as the DNA to create him -- meaning that Shadow is actually Black Doom's son, with both sharing the same bloodlines.
-After using the Chaos Emeralds to teleport the Black Comet to the surface, Black Doom paralyzes and moves to surrender Shadow, Eggman, Sonic, Tails, Knuckles, Rouge and Amy to his offspring as meals; but Shadow retaliates, and chases him throughout his earthbound comet.
-When he finds him, Team Chaotix coincidentally recovers a video recording of Gerald telling Shadow that the Black Comet would arrive 50 years after Shadow's birth, and that Shadow is the only one who can stop the malevolent Black Comet.
-Shadow and Black Doom transform into Super Shadow and Devil Doom respectively, and move to conduct battle.
-After defeating Devil Doom, Shadow uses Chaos Control to move the Black Comet into space, then using the Eclipse Cannon to destroy it.
-Sonic and his friends are all happy for this, and the game finally ends with Shadow deporting The ARK saying "Goodbye forever, Shadow the Hedgehog".
+- The Last Story: Shadow has obtained all seven Chaos Emeralds, but all of his comrades (Sonic and his friends, Eggman, and Black Doom) converge in the Black Comet and demand he hand them over.
+Black Doom reveals that Shadow's creator, Gerald Robotnik, was in development of the Ultimate Life Form, but needed an energy source.
+He made the decision to use Black Doom's DNA to create him, meaning that Shadow is actually Black Doom's 'son', as both share the same blood.
+After claiming the Chaos Emeralds and using them to teleport the Black Comet to the surface, Black Doom paralyzes and moves to surrender Shadow, Eggman, Sonic, Tails, Knuckles, Rouge and Amy to his offspring as meals; but Shadow breaks free and regains his mobility, and chases him throughout his earthbound comet.
+When he finds him, Team Chaotix coincidentally recovers a video recording of Gerald telling Shadow that the Black Comet would arrive 50 years after Shadow's birth, and that Shadow is the only one who can stop the malevolent Black Arms.
+Shadow and Black Doom transform into Super Shadow and Devil Doom respectively, and do battle.
+After defeating Devil Doom, Shadow uses Chaos Control to move the Black Comet into space, then activates the Eclipse Cannon to destroy it.
+Sonic and his friends all celebrate the saving of the world, and the game finally ends with Shadow departing the ARK's control room, saying "Goodbye forever, Shadow the Hedgehog".

 - Shadow the Hedgehog: A rival of Sonic and the protagonist of the game.
 The player decides himself/herself exactly what he decides to do from the start to end of the game; his darkest ending is destroying the planet and his most heroic ending is eradicating Black Doom's army.